 One of the most surprising mobile user statistics tracked how much time we spent using shopping apps last year.
 According to the data, the total time spent on these apps was 18 billion hours.
 If that’s not impressive enough, take note that it’s a 45% increase from 2016’s numbers.

 Now that we’ve got a glimpse of the mobile users worldwide, it’s time to take a look at the m-commerce industry itself.
 No one exactly knows exactly when it became an industry of its own, but shoppers now have a whole new world of goodies to buy in the palm of their hands.

 What is the difference between ecommerce and mcommerce?
 To better understand it, we should note that the latter is growing steadily.
-According to recent statistics, mobile commerce sales are expected to make up at least 44.7% of ecommerce sales in the US by the end of this year.
-The numbers are very high considering last year’s 29.1% share.
+According to recent statistics, mobile commerce sales are expected to make up at least 49.2% of ecommerce sales in the US by the end of this year.
+The numbers are not very different last year’s 44.7% share.